HomeDing/homeding.github.io/examples/radio.md

 * VCC => VIN (red) (the 5V directly connected to the USB adapter)
 * SDA => D2 (blue)
 * SCL => D1 (yellow)

+The text on the display is using several displaytext elements to show the actual values of frequency, volume and RSSI.

+The text in the second line is used by the menu element and for showing the station name from RDS.

 ## Base PCB